Lab Members

 My main research interest is to explore the neuronal networks integrating internal or external environmental signals to the reproductive and metabolic functions.
 In my current position, I am focused on characterizing the role of different cell populations of the hypothalamic ventral premammillary nucleus (PMv) on the neuroendocrine control of reproduction.
 For this purpose, I am using genetically modified mouse models, reproductive and metabolic phenotyping, transcriptome analysis and novel genetic and molecular tools (including viral vectors and CRISPR/Cas9).

-In my independent research project, funded by MNORC, I am exploring how environmental factors during pregnancy affect the development of hypothalamic networks involved in the control of metabolism and reproduction.
+In my independent research project, funded by MNORC and NICHD, I am exploring how environmental factors during pregnancy affect the development of hypothalamic networks involved in the control of metabolism and reproduction.

 PhD candidate